princetonvisualai/pointingqa/models/gridfeats/gridfeats_img/README.md

 Code based off of grid-feat-vqa repository (https://github.com/facebookresearch/grid-feats-vqa), edited for our dataset.
-README for grid features below.
+README for that repository below.

 # In Defense of Grid Features for Visual Question Answering
 **Grid Feature Pre-Training Code**